elsantiF/orbis/docs/basic/introduction.md

 ## About this

-This guide is a work in progress, general ideas and features of Orbis.
+This guide is a work in progress, currently in v0.1.
 Think it as a small specification.
 Things may change, be removed or added and here is a list of no done things:

 - Strings